YottaDB/YDBDoc/ProgGuide/ioproc.rst

 RENAME=expr Applies to: SD

 Changes the file name to the name contained in the argument string.
+CLOSE ignores RENAME when it specifies the same file as that of the CLOSE file-specification.
+When the files are different, and the original file specified by the CLOSE no longer exists.
+RENAME gives an error if the specified file exists, while REPLACE does not.
 When the expression omits part of the pathname, YottaDB constructs the full pathname by applying the defaults discussed in the section on device specifications.

 If the process has sufficient access permissions, it may use RENAME to specify a different directory as well as file name.
 RENAME cannot move a file to a different filesystem.